 Before getting to the list of marketing tools, a note on team collaboration.
 For the purposes of this post we’re defining team colaboration as teams that are working on content and have multiple people contributing regardless of location.
 These may include both internal and external teams that are both interactive within their team and within other teams.

-The top seven marketing tools for team collaboration are:
+The top eight marketing tools for team collaboration are:

 This online app is a fantastic communication tool for businesses.
 It allows you to share your screen with the people you’re calling in addition to having a robust voice and video capabilities in order to communicate with people around regardless of location for free.
 One downside is it’s only free for one device to connect to another so it isn’t the best option when you have multiple team members that need to all connect at once.

 Join.me facilitates free meetings with up to 10 participants (one organizer plus nine viewers) with screen sharing and the option to record.
 To increase this limit, you can purchase join.me pro or enterprise.
 Pro/enterprise meetings allow up to 250 participants (one organizer plus 249 viewers).
 The enterprise version also integrates with Sales Force and gives you up to 100GB of cloud storage.
 One downside is that the phone option combined with screen sharing is often not in sync which can make people meeting from different devices feel behind or not on the same page with the rest of the group.